Syed Ali Shah Geelani: FEMA case

 After the 2019 Pulwama attack, India took stronger action against pro-Pakistan separatists including Geelani.
 The Enforcement Directorate levied a penalty of ₹14.40 lakh and ordered confiscation of nearly ₹6.8 lakh in connection with a Foreign Exchange Management Act case against him for illegal possession of foreign exchange.

 Death

 Geelani reportedly developed breathing complications and died on 1 September 2021 at his Hyderpora residence in Srinagar due to his prolonged illness.

-His son Nayeem alleged that the police forcibly took away his body and buried it, while his family refused to attend the funeral.
+His son Naseem alleged that police raided the house, took the body forcibly and buried it in a graveyard in his Hyderpora locality in the middle of the night.
+According to Naseem, no one from the close family was allowed to attend the burial, but they visited the grave next morning.
 Dilbag Singh, the Director General of Jammu and Kashmir Police, however denied the allegations.

 Restrictions on travel and internet were imposed in Kashmir soon after Geelani's death.
-A FIR was later registered against his family members for clothing his body with a Pakistani flag.
+On 2 September 2021, FIR was registered against his family members under UAPA for clothing his body with a Pakistani flag and for allegedly raising “anti-national” slogans.

 Kashmiri political leaders, as well as members of Government of Pakistan, condoled his death.
 Prime Minister Imran Khan ordered flags to be flown at half-mast to mourn his death.